Introducing mindfulness

 -

-Guided meditation audios for home practice
+Guided meditation audios for gentle home practice

 -

-🌟Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs)

+⚪️ Do I need previous experience?
 Not at all.
-This course is designed for complete beginners as well as anyone curious to refresh their practice. -
+This course is designed for complete beginners, as well as anyone who would like to gently refresh their practice.

-That’s okay!
+⚪️ What if I can’t sit still?
+That’s okay.
 You don’t need to sit perfectly still.
-The practices can be done sitting on a chair, lying down, or even standing if that feels more comfortable for your body. -
+Practices can be done sitting on a chair, lying down, or standing if that feels more comfortable for your body.

-It’s best to attend all sessions, but life happens.
-So, if you miss one, you’ll still receive the workbook and guided mediation audios and can keep practising at home.
+⚪️ What if I can’t attend one week?
+It’s best to attend all sessions if you can, as each week builds on the previous one.
+But life happens.
+If you miss a session, you’ll still receive the workbook and guided meditation audios so you can keep practising at home.

+⚪️ Is this course therapy?
 No. This is an educational programme designed to support well-being.
-It is not a substitute for therapy or medical treatment.
-If you are currently receiving care for a physical or psychological condition, please consult your GP or healthcare provider to check whether this course is suitable and complements your treatment plan.
+It is not therapy or a substitute for medical or psychological treatment.
+If you are currently receiving care for a physical or psychological condition, please consult your GP or healthcare provider to check whether this course is suitable for you.

 What people say about my courses